Configuring the student profile

 Q: How do I print a student profile?

 A: The Profile page is designed as an A4 printable view.
-You can save individual PDFs or use PDF saves and PDF Bundles to generate profiles for an entire cohort at once.
+You can save individual PDFs or use a PDF Bundle to generate profiles for a whole cohort at once.

 Q: What’s the difference between the configurable profile and alternative profiles?